0n0w1c/canisters/readme.md

 ## Canisters
 Adds reuseable (or disposable) rocket fuel canisters

-A canister is an additional ingredient for rocket fuel.
+A canister becomes an additional ingredient for rocket fuel.
 When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.
-This is true for planes, trains and automobiles.
+This is true for "planes, trains and automobiles".

 Cargo pods will deliver 50 reusable canisters<sup>\*</sup> to the space platform hubs.
 These are not accounted for with in-game platform hub inventory checks.